All Episodes

 I believe he's staking his entire political career on it, and as I said, helping the Republican Party in his own way.

-Okay, so that's I think that what she's talking about is that Rubio can save the GOP from people like me.
+Okay, so I think that what she's talking about is that Rubio can save the GOP from people like me.

 That's what she thinks.